 - Tardies: Tardiness is rude and disrespectful to the instructor and other students.
 At the instructor's discretion, students who arrive late may be restricted from entering the class or exam.
 Chronic tardiness will not be tolerated and is a direct violation of the Professionalism policy.
-Chronic tardiness is defined as more than 3 tardies in one class during a semester and will result in the student receiving a half demerit for each tardy thereafter. - 2.
-Dependability: The student meets assignment deadlines and follows through to completion of responsibilities.

-- You are responsible for what goes on in class EVEN if you are not there.
+Chronic tardiness is defined as more than 3 tardies in one class during a semester and will result in the student receiving a half demerit for each tardy thereafter. - 4.
+Dependability: The student meets assignment deadlines and follows through to completion of responsibilities. - You are responsible for what goes on in class EVEN if you are not there.
 Check your calendar and be prepared when you return to class. - NO LATE WORK WILL BE ACCEPTED!
 Technical difficulties (printer didn't work, ran out of ink, couldn't open file, etc.) are not valid excuses.
 Neither is forgetting your paper or forgetting to print it.
 Do not come to class late because you were printing your paper, and do not ask to leave early to print it.
 Complete your work on-time and anticipate possible problems.
-Excuses are not acceptable in this program or in the healthcare field. - 3.
+Excuses are not acceptable in this program or in the healthcare field. - 5.
 Effective communication skills: The student listens, speaks using correct grammar and without excess fillers, (e.g. um, you know, like) or inappropriate language.
 Cursing, profanity, sexual remarks, or any related gestures will not be tolerated on campus, at clinicals, or while the student is in uniform (even off campus).
-This will not be tolerated and will result in disciplinary procedures. - 4.
+This will not be tolerated and will result in disciplinary procedures. - 6.
 Ethical conduct: The student maintains honesty, integrity, and confidentiality of patient, provider, fellow student and college information.
 Each student will sign a Confidentiality Agreement Attachment H. Respect should be shown to instructors, patients, other students, and staff at facilities as well as the general public.
-Foolishness and fighting is never appropriate.
+Foolishness and fighting are never appropriate.
 Scholastic honesty is expected from each student.
-Scholastic dishonesty shall include but not be limited to cheating on a test, plagiarism, and collusion. - Cheating and plagiarism will not be tolerated.
-Students caught cheating or plagiarizing on assignments will receive an immediate "F" in the class and will not be allowed to continue in the program. - o Copy/Paste from the internet or another person is plagiarism. - o Two or more students "sharing" answers and/or copying and turning in identical/similar classwork is considered cheating/plagiarism. - o Knowingly using, buying, selling, stealing, or soliciting, in whole or in part, the contents of an un-administered test. - o Substituting for another student, or permitting another student to substitute for one's self, to take a test. - o Bribing another person to obtain an un-administered test or information about an un-administered test.

-DO YOUR OWN WORK!

-- No hats or caps may be worn during testing. - A grade of zero for the test will be recorded if there is evidence of verbal or non-verbal communication between students, use of a cell phone, or if information related to test material is found on or in the vicinity of the student; the student may be disciplined as outlined in the student handbook. - 5.
+Scholastic dishonesty shall include but not be limited to cheating on a test, plagiarism, and collusion.

+- Cheating and plagiarism will not be tolerated.
+Students caught cheating or plagiarizing on assignments will receive an immediate "F" in the class and will not be allowed to continue in the program. - Copy/Paste from the internet or another person is plagiarism. - Two or more students "sharing" answers and/or copying and turning in identical/similar classwork is considered cheating/plagiarism. - Knowingly using, buying, selling, stealing, or soliciting, in whole or in part, the contents of an un-administered test. - Substituting for another student, or permitting another student to substitute for one's self, to take a test. - Bribing another person to obtain an un-administered test or information about an un-administered test. - DO YOUR OWN WORK! - No hats or caps may be worn during testing. - A grade of zero for the test will be recorded if there is evidence of verbal or non-verbal communication between students, use of a cell phone, or if information related to test material is found on or in the vicinity of the student; the student may be disciplined as outlined in the student handbook. - If upon review of your exam, it is determined that you have cheated, you will receive a ZERO on the exam and your privileges of testing at home will be revoked. - 7.
 Electronic Devices: Electronic devices such as cell phones, tablets and laptops will be allowed in the classroom and clinical at the instructor's discretion.
 Failure to follow the instructor's directions will result in one warning and then an "F" in the class.